DianaNites/cargo-sysroot/README.md

 it will simply attempt to build libcore using Cargo.
 Since Cargo is used to build them, this means they won't be needlessly rebuilt.

-This tool will (TODO, not yet implemented) generate a .cargo/config for you that looks something like this
+This tool will generate a .cargo/config for you that looks something like this

 ```toml
 [build]